The Traveling Canucks do Bollywood!

-We were sceptically intrigued.
-It sounded like one of those, “I remember this one time, in Mumbai…” type of unique stories that we simply could not pass on.
+We were skeptically intrigued.
+It sounded like one of those, “I remember this one time, in Mumbai” type of stories we simply could not pass on.
 With a little bit of luck, we could even pick up a few bucks along the way!

 If you’re unfamiliar, Bollywood is India’s version of Hollywood.
 Though, with over 1.1 billion in population, Bollywood’s reach is much greater than its American counterpart.